SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 One fact that makes evaluating startups as a prospective employee particularly difficult is that most key metrics are not public information.
 Statistics such as the number of monthly or daily active users (MAUs/DAUs), annual revenue, and months of runway are often not even known to current employees, let alone available on the internet.

-Moreover, the founders and upper management are unlikely to share this information in the interview process, even if you do get the chance to speak with them, but it is definitely worth a shot to ask.
+Moreover, the founders and upper management are unlikely to share this information in the interview process, but if you do get the chance to speak with them, it is definitely worth a shot to ask.

 <!-- If you do get the chance to speak with upper management or a founder in the interview process, it is unlikely that they will share this information, though it is definitely worth the chance to ask. -->